Versity17/sudomaaz/README.md

-# Rewriting the bot again from scratch using TypeScript and Design patterns.
+stuff# Rewriting the bot again from scratch using TypeScript and Design patterns.
 This repo is archived and demo for what a whatsapp bot is.
 The new repo currently is private and soon to be launched.

 **Made completely out of NodeJs and Websockets.
 Special thanks to Baileys library to enable interaction with whatsapp web**